REPORTS FROM THE RECORDER & ADVERTISING RATES

 The Council have been given the money to spend on various flooding schemes in the Borough by DEFRA but because of the Section 114 issued last week by the Council, they have now decided to incorporate this money within the general fund.
 The RRA find this quite appalling.

 The RRA have been complaining to the Council for about 10 years now, to get something done about the flooding -

-The RRA are currently reviewing the options but we may well take this further.
+The RRA are currently reviewing the options but we may well take this further (we subsequently sent a stage 1 complaint to the Council).
 But for the time being be prepared for more flooding in Riddlesdown (like the photos in 2015) that at times does cut our community in half with a 1 mile detour up and down steep hills to the shops and/or up or down line rail platforms and vice versa.

 The RRA are also extremely concerned about the complete lack of street cleaning and that virtually all road gully grids in the roads leading to these two areas are blocked with leaves at the moment.
 A number of elderly residents have also expressed concern to us that they are afraid to go out in case they slip over on the wet leaves on some of the sloping pavements.